douglasbacelar/trybe-tunes-app/README.md

 ## 📝 About this Project

 React application capable of playing songs from the most varied bands and artists, creating a list of favorite songs and editing the profile of the logged in user.
+The main focus of the application was to practice routes using react and component lifecycles.
 This application is capable of:

 > Login;